okjuan/virtual.book/reviews/_posts/2021-01-24-the-departed.md

 layout: post
 title: The Departed (2006)
 permalink: /the-departed
-tags: movies writing scorsese sexism misogyny
+tags: reviews movies writing scorsese sexism misogyny
-category: reviews

 ---

 My two main problems with this movie are Jack Nicholson's character, Costello, and The Love Interest.